-Articles written by journalists who have been paid directly by the company to write about its products or services (in other words, “advertorials”).
+- Articles are written by journalists who have been paid directly by the company to write about its products or services (in other words, “advertorials”).

 What Is Not Branded Content?

-There are five types of content that are most likely to be considered “branded” and therefore subject to federal law.
+Five types of content are most likely to be considered “branded” and therefore subject to federal law.

 TripAdvisor’s legal department has published a comprehensive policy regarding how it defines branded content on its site.
 The document, TripAdvisor’s Content Partnership Guidelines, is available for TripAdvisor users to read in the site’s Help Center.

 Under the TripAdvisor guidelines, the following five types of content are considered “branded”:

 A partnership between two companies in which one company pays the other to produce marketing-related content under a product listing or in connection with a hotel review.

 A hotel review in which the property in some form compensated the reviewer.

 A product listing includes a photo of a person taken at a specific property, even if it is not the property being reviewed.